Battle of Coilsfield: King Coil's Grave & Place-names

 With such eminent attention paid by Wilson as an editor of Robert Burns' works, and Robert Chambers, it led later popular authors printing in Ayrshire to clutch at such associations as ready confirmation of the tradition.
 Macintosh in his 1894 work Ayrshire Nights' Entertainments, for example, simply stated that 'antiquarian research confirms' the traditions as a nod to these and other earlier works.

 Other contributions in this period included popular descriptions of the origin of the song Old King Cole that sought to contextualise the association with Coel Hen with the events alleged in Ayrshire.
-James Paterson in his Ballads and Songs of Ayshire included the excavation report of the alleged King Coill's Grave.
+James Paterson in his Ballads and Songs of Ayrshire included the excavation report of the alleged King Coill's Grave.
 This source, which reached a popular instead of antiquarian audience, conflated the notice by Hector Boece of Ayrshire's 'Kyle' being derived from 'Coyll', with Buchanan's statements about a battle near the River Don.
 In doing so it furthered the older suggestion in Bleau's Atlas, without evidence, that Ayrshire's Coilsfield was where the legendary battle took place.

 A sense of authenticity over the tradition may have developed before the main period of antiquarian and literary interest so described in the 1800s.
 In addition to the early notices of Bleau in 1654, the local Ayrshire lairds, who may themselves have possessed copies of Bleau's Atlas, could have embellished or perpetuated the tradition based on the findings on their own lands.